 Rafael R. Solórzano is a twentieth-first century social movement historian whose research and teaching interest include Chicana/o/x and Latina/o/x history, comparative racialization, gender and queer of color critique.
 He believes that youth activism in the past 20 years has shaped racial justice, queer and migrant rights across the nation.
 Additionally, Rafael plans to write racial justice history by outlining alternative forms of coalition building that center those most marginalized in society.

-Born and raised in Santa Ana, behind the orange curtain of Orange County, California, Rafael is a Ph.D.
-Candidate at the University of California, Los Angeles.
+Born and raised in Santa Ana, behind the orange curtain of Orange County, California, Rafael earned his Ph.D. at the University of California, Los Angeles.
 He received his BA in Rhetoric and Chicana/o Studies from University of California, Berkeley.
 He has been an educational and migrant rights advocate and community organizer for over 15 years.
 And, has been a part of many campaigns designed to counter racial violence, achieve educational justice and end the school-to-prison-to-deportation pipeline.
-He is a Eugene Cota-Robles Fellow in the César E. Chávez Department of Chicana/o Studies at UCLA.
-And, currently is in residence at Emory University as a James Weldon Johnson Institute dissertation fellow.
+He was a Eugene Cota-Robles Fellow in the César E. Chávez Department of Chicana/o Studies at UCLA.
+Additionally, he was in residence at Emory University as a James Weldon Johnson Institute dissertation fellow.

 - Chicana/o/x and Latina/o/x history, comparative racialization, gender and queer of color critique